 Our founder, Donna Bojarsky, sat down with Nick Goldberg of the LA Times, to discuss the incredibly popular and controversial editorial series“Our Dishonest President”, the role of a large city newspaper in shaping civic leadership, and why the East Coast may finally be warming up to California leadership in the age of Drumpf.

 Future of Cities is curating a high-powered event at CAA in February called ARCHITECT.
 Our very special guests will be announced shortly.

+Los Angeles helped fulfill your dreams.
+What will you do to fulfill LA's dreams?
 Future of Cities: Leading in LA's summit brings together leaders leaders from across the LA basin who will play an integral role in transforming the landscape of LA for the next 20 years.

 It’s time to call on you and all of LA's leaders to use your talents to enrich our city's civic tapestry so that all citizens may thrive.
 Los Angeles is a global capital of innovation and creativity, and its influence reverberates far beyond the city limits.
 We can leverage that influence to become a beacon of civic engagement and stewardship that can change LA and other cities around the world.

 Future of Cities: Leading in LA launched on June 2nd, bringing together more than 100 local innovators to begin a course-changing conversation about civic leadership for Los Angeles.
 LA is a world-class city on the verge of major changes, and we convened many of the people leading the way.
 The event began the dialogue about change and leadership for LA that will continue online and through our October 19 event.